Editor’s Note: This page has been retired and is no longer being updated.

-Here’s a look at what you need to know about NASCAR which stands for National Association of Stock Car Auto Racing.
+Here’s a look at NASCAR, the National Association for Stock Car Auto Racing.

-Facts: It is the main governing body for stock car racing in the U.S.
+It is the main governing body for stock car racing in the United States.

-NASCAR is the creation of William H.G.
+NASCAR was created by William H.G.
 (Bill) France, a stock car driver and gas station owner.

 Stock cars are large, late model sedans that have been built especially for racing.

-The stock car’s large engine allows it to reach speeds of 200 miles per hour.
+The stock car’s large engine allows it to reach speeds exceeding 200 miles per hour.

-Most stock car races are held on oval asphalt tracks, the distance of which can vary from 5/8 of a mile to 2 2/3 mile.
-There are 36 races in the schedule.
+Most stock car races are held on oval asphalt tracks.
+The distance of race tracks can vary from .526-mile to 2.66-mile in the Cup Series and 4.048-mile in the Xfinity Series.

-Richard Petty has the most career wins of any racer with 200 wins.
-He is known as the “King” of stock -car racing.
+Richard Petty has the most NASCAR Cup Series career wins of any racer, with 200 wins.
+He is known as the “King” of stock car racing.

-Jimmie Johnson is the only NASCAR Cup Series driver to win five consecutive championships (2006-2010).
+Petty, Dale Earnhardt Sr. and Jimmie Johnson are tied for the most Cup championships, with seven each.
+Johnson is the only NASCAR Cup Series driver to win five consecutive championships (2006-2010).

 December 1947 - NASCAR is formed by amateur stock car driver and gas station owner William H.G.
-(Bill) France, Sr., who lived in Daytona Beach, Florida.
+(Bill) France Sr. from Daytona Beach, Florida.